DeSmart/dekick/README.md

 ## Troubleshooting

-### docker permission denied
+### Docker permission denied ("Got permission denied while trying to connect...")

 If you get an error similar to this:
 ```shell
 docker: Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Post http://%2Fvar%2Frun%2Fdocker.sock/v1.35/containers/create: dial unix /var/run/docker.sock: connect: permission denied.
 See 'docker run --help'.
 ```

-It means that `docker` does not have correct permissions to run.
-DeKick expects that you are [managing docker as a non-root user][1] by adding it to the `docker` unix group.
+It means that `docker` daemon does not have correct permissions to run.
+DeKick expects that you are [managing docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/) by adding it to the `docker` unix group.
 To create the docker group and add your user:

 ```shell
 # Create the docker group.